Transgender personnel in the United States military: July 2017–2018

-The DoD report selectively quotes DSM-5 to define gender dysphoria as "a 'marked incongruence between one's experience/expressed gender and assigned gender, of at least 6 months duration,' that is manifested in various specified ways", which omits the second component of a gender dysphoria diagnosis.
+The DoD report selectively quotes the DSM-5 to define gender dysphoria as "a 'marked incongruence between one's experience/expressed gender and assigned gender, of at least 6 months duration,' that is manifested in various specified ways", which omits the second component of a gender dysphoria diagnosis.
 According to the American Psychiatric Association, "gender dysphoria diagnosis [in adolescents and adults] involves a difference between one's experienced/expressed gender and assigned gender, and significant distress or problems functioning.
 It lasts at least six months and is shown by at least two of the following [list of specific symptoms]".
 According to the summary of DSM-5 paraphrased by the Centers for Medicare & Medicaid Services, "Gender nonconformity itself [is] not considered to be a mental disorder".

 The DoD report goes on to cast doubt on the efficacy of treating gender dysphoria: "the available scientific evidence on the extent to which such treatments fully remedy all of the issues associated with gender dysphoria is unclear.
 Nor do any of these studies account for the added stress of military life, deployments, and combat."
 It cites several references to support this conclusion: a study published in 2016 by the Centers for Medicare & Medicaid Services (the "CMS" study), another published in 2011 studying the experience in Sweden (the "Swedish study"), one from Mayo Clinic researchers, and a study published in the Hayes Medical Technology Directory (the "Hayes Directory").